trustbloc/vcs/cmd/vault-server/README.md

 * the encrypted artifacts are assembled into an _EncryptedDocument_ and stored in the Confidential Storage vault

+### Authorizations

+When a user authorizes a third party to access a document, the Vault Server creates two authorization tokens:

+* One token to use at the Confidential Storage Vault backend to retrieve the encrypted document
+* One token to use at the WebKMS keystore backend to unwrap the encryption key for the document

 ## Contributing

 Thank you for your interest in contributing.
 Please see our